Questions to ask your next client

 Ask your client:

 • How do you normally work with agencies?
 How do you prefer to communicate?
-Some clients use Slack, for instance, whereas others use email.
+Some clients use Slack or Microsoft Teams, for instance, whereas others use email.

 • What processes do you prefer?
 For instance, weekly meetings or monthly?
-Calls or in-person meetings?
+Zoomor in-person meetings?
 How do you like to collaborate?

 • What is your feedback process?
 How many rounds of changes do you normally go through?